 ls -ld /run/user/1000The directory should be owned by your user with 700 permissions.

-SSH Agent in SSH Tunnel/Remote Session: If you're SSH'ing into a remote machine and want to use the local agent, use the -A flag:
+SSH Agent in SSH Tunnel/Remote Session: If you're SSH'ing into a remote machine and want to use your local keys, you can forward the agent with the -A flag:

 Terminal Multiplexers (tmux/screen): When creating new panes/windows in tmux or screen, the environment variables from your original shell may not be inherited.
 Fix this by explicitly setting SSH_AUTH_SOCK in your multiplexer config or by sourcing your shell startup file.